roddyyaga/ocoi/README.md

 BuckleScript or js\_of\_ocaml frontends.
 Documentation is [here](https://roddyyaga.github.io/ocoi/ocoi/index.html), in particular see the [tutorial](https://roddyyaga.github.io/ocoi/ocoi/tutorial.html) and [design philosophy](https://roddyyaga.github.io/ocoi/ocoi/designphilosophy.html).

+## Project status
+I'm currently busy with schoolwork, will continue developing this from mid-January.

 ## Installation
 Ice isn't on OPAM yet as it relies on the master version of Opium.
 You can install it with `git clone git@github.com:roddyyaga/ocoi.git && cd ocoi && opam install .`.
 It also depends on PostgreSQL and [inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki).
 To check the install worked: